 Three new efficient cores serve the office levels; they have been designed for maximum flexibility and are able to accommodate single occupier or multiple tenancies.
 The scheme also includes a number of high quality retail units on the lower ground, ground and first floors that will accommodate a variety of tenants.

 The building will feature an array of sustainable features that complement the significantly reduced carbon footprint associated with the reuse of the structural frame; it is expected to receive a BREEAM Excellent rating.
 It will include high-efficiency building systems, the re-engineering of the existing structural frame, photovoltaic panels and outdoor planted areas on the upper terraces.
 Additionally, a significant cycle storage facility will be included along with a shower and changing facility.

-Due to be complete at the end of 2019, 100 Liverpool Street is located at one of the most well-connected locations in the capital, directly adjacent to Liverpool Street Station.
+Due to be complete in 2020, 100 Liverpool Street is located at one of the most well-connected locations in the capital, directly adjacent to Liverpool Street Station.
 The new Crossrail Station, expected to open in 2018, sits directly to the south and refurbishments to the existing bus station facilities at the eastern part of the site are also planned.